The Long-Term Consequences of Substance Abuse: Physical and Mental Effects

 • Early support can prevent or reverse many of these effects.

-• A structured recovery program can help rebuild physical, mental, and emotional wellbeing.
+• A structured recovery program can help rebuild physical, mental, and emotional well-being.

 Q: Can the body fully recover after long-term substance use?